Buses to allow 75% capacity starting Thursday, trains return in June

 On urban buses, the capacity of passengers which are allowed on will increase from 20 to 49 passengers.

-Minibuses and service taxis will also begin operating at 75 percent of what they are allowed according to their vehicle license.
+Minibuses and service taxis will also begin operating at 75% of what they are allowed according to their vehicle license.

 However, private taxis will only be allowed to carry up to two passengers in the rear of the car.

-However, he also warned of complacency bringing about a possible second wave, saying that "the continued reopening depends on each and every one of us - if they follow the Ministry of Health guidelines.
-Without strict adherence to the guidelines - the Corona could return with the closure of the economy."
+However, he also warned of complacency bringing about a possible second wave, saying that "the continued reopening depends on each and every one of us – if they follow the Health Ministry guidelines.
+Without strict adherence to the guidelines – the coronavirus could return with the closure of the economy."

-To anyone unsure about the new bus capacity regulations, Minister Regev said "I invite the public to direct questions to the Ministry of Transportation and Road Safety and its digital platforms."Earlier on Sunday, the Transportation Ministry announced that it will installing protective partitions to its buses due to increasing demands by the Bus Drivers' Association to separate the driver from potentially aggressive passengers, as well protecting them from the risk of contracting the coronavirus, N12 reported.
+To anyone unsure about the new bus capacity regulations, Minister Regev said "I invite the public to direct questions to the Transportation Ministry and its digital platforms."Earlier on Sunday, the Transportation Ministry announced that it will installing protective partitions to its buses due to increasing demands by the Bus Drivers' Association to separate the driver from potentially aggressive passengers, as well as protecting them from the risk of contracting the coronavirus, N12 reported.